 Surrounded in the Deschutes National Forest near the North Sisters and Broken Top Peaks, the shallow Sparks Lake is a great place to hike, canoe, and stargaze.
 After sunset, the Aurora Borealis sometimes make an appearance, and several varieties of trout populate the lake.

 - Aurora Borealis & Stargazing

 - Newberry National Volcanic Monument

 Rivers, forests, fields, and hiking trails make Milo McIver State Park a scenic area to explore.
-You won’t be bored with the abundance of activities available at the state park.
+You won’t be bored with the abundance of activities available here.
 You can canoe, kayak, or raft in the Clackamas river.
 Plenty of trails are nearby to hike or ride horseback.